JenniferY3798/JenniferY3798/README.md

 🌱 I’m currently learning circuit design & Altium Designer

 ✨ I'm on the electrical team for Waterloop!
-JenniferY-waterloop
+More on my other GitHub Account: @JenniferY-waterloop

 📫 Reach me by email: j263yan@uwaterloo.ca